sarpba/AI_Dubbing/README.md

+# a semi-automatic video synchronization system
-# WORKING IN PROGRESS... not sure it work flavesly when cloned.
+WORKING IN PROGRESS... not sure it work flavesly when cloned.
 Loock back a few hour or day leater.

 The project uses the following AI models: